takahamich/productively_webapp/README.md

 * task form [picture](https://drive.google.com/file/d/1v1PbLV-bKhWjl6JV1edpZpuNoXfsRbzC/view?usp=sharing)

 NOTE: We are currently mostly deployed to Heroku, and are continuing to troubleshoot.
+[Here is a link](https://moose-scheduling.herokuapp.com) to the front end of what we have deployed to Heroku.

 <p align="right">(<a href="#top">back to top</a>)</p>